adrijano/Bitcoin-brainwallet-recovery/readme.md

 5HrrzGnmMMr6fwkftrtL6AEfkkwWfgFQ8a2Lh8tAtF3MkXF9bPD

 This can be stored in a Bitcoin wallet.
-Next we can take then private key and a hash value, and covert it into a useable Bitcoin address, such as:
+Next, we can take then private key and a hash value, and convert it into a useable Bitcoin address, such as:

 19JsLFDRxuTsAjapE79FgoVNdNdB2hNU5M